IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 | Sharing via a pixel | Any authorized sharer | Any authorized sharer | Tokenized sharing (UID2 token) | Sharing via any pixel, such as a tracking pixel or creative pixel. | [Tokenized Sharing in Pixels](sharing-tokenized-from-data-pixel.md) |
 | Sharing with another UID2 sharing participant, outside of the bid steam or pixels. | Any authorized sharer | Any authorized sharer | Raw UID2 sharing or optional tokenized sharing | Sharing by any secure channel, such as via API or Amazon S3 drop. | [Raw UID2 Sharing](sharing-raw.md) or [Tokenized Sharing from Raw UID2s](sharing-tokenized-from-raw.md) |

-(**GWH_KL 4/2: we added a Receiver line in the table in Tokenized Sharing Overview.
-Added it here also, per AT's edits.**)

 ## UID2 Sharing Approaches

 If a sharing participant wants to share UID2s with another authorized sharing participant, there are two possible paths: